-The different datasets available for training and validation can be downloaded from this site http://indoorloc.uji.es/ipin2016track3/.
+The different datasets available for training and validation can be downloaded from this site http://indoorloc.uji.es/ipin2017track3/.
 Both training and validation logfiles include reference ground-truth positions (lines with a "POSI" header, followed by Latitude, Longitude, floor ID and Building ID).
-The validation logfiles were recorded in different dates, different hours, and at different paces to try to create dataset independence.
+The validation logfiles will be explicitly provided by the organizers and should be used to have an estimation of the IPS accuracy for the IPIN Conference paper.